rajfal/rajfal.github.io/_posts/2018-01-13-Get-CSV-data-from-MySQL.md

 ---

-**You now have a workable CSV data file that you can use to import into Neo4j graph**
+**You now have a workable CSV data file that you can use to import into a Neo4j graph**